bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 ## Exercises

 1. The goal of statistical inference is to?
-  - a Infer facts about a population from a sample.
+  - Infer facts about a population from a sample.
-  - b Infer facts about the sample from a population.
+  - Infer facts about the sample from a population.
-  - c Calculate sample quantities to understand your data.
+  - Calculate sample quantities to understand your data.
-  - d To torture Data Science students.
+  - To torture Data Science students.
 2. The goal of randomization of a treatment in a randomized trial is to?
-  a.
-It doesn't really do anything.
+  - It doesn't really do anything.
-  b.
-To obtain a representative sample of subjects from the population of interest.
+  - To obtain a representative sample of subjects from the population of interest.
-  c.
-Balance unobserved covariates that may contaminate the comparison between the treated and control groups.
+  - Balance unobserved covariates that may contaminate the comparison between the treated and control groups.
-  d.
-To add variation to our conclusions.
+  - To add variation to our conclusions.
 3. Probability is a?
-  a.
-Population quantity that we can potentially estimate from data.
+  - Population quantity that we can potentially estimate from data.
-  b.
-A data quantity that does not require the idea of a population.
+  - A data quantity that does not require the idea of a population.